-Ritchie got the commission to help design, with others, the second King County Courthouse (no longer extant).
-His courthouse work helped set him up for future commissions.
+Ritchie got the commission to help design, with others, the second King County Courthouse (not extant; now the site of a parking structure for Harborview Hospital).
+Ritchie’s Seattle courthouse work helped set him up for future commissions.
 He moved to Spokane, WA, in 1892 and spent the majority of his career there.

 The Boman house is the only residential project Ritchie is known to have undertaken in Seattle.
 In September 1890 Ritchie ran a request in the Seattle Post-Intelligencer newspaper, for contractors’ bid proposals for the Boman’s new house.

 A new friend in 1889-1890: Charles B. Reynolds